Google Cloud Results

 SADA also emphasizes to customers that Google does business differently and innovates faster and more openly than other technology companies—a message that most CIOs are glad to hear.

 “We explain to our customers that with Google Cloud, they’re going to benefit from major new product releases without paying to upgrade thousands of seats,” says Nicky Parseghian, Practice Director - G Suite, SADA Systems.
-“They can add valuable, innovative tools such as Hangouts Chat, roll them out to users in minutes, and reduce licensing costs by eliminating redundant systems.”
+“They can add valuable, innovative tools such as Google Chat, roll them out to users in minutes, and reduce licensing costs by eliminating redundant systems.”

 Often, SADA conducts a separate session on security and administrative controls, which some enterprise customers initially view as a risk in moving to public cloud.
 “By the end of our security presentation, customers see that Google offers a strong security model and compliance benefits that are difficult to match compared to on-premises and competing cloud solutions,” says Nicky.